RoxieAtRubrik/hello-world/North America/Washington-DC.md

 ## To See/Do

 * [Smithsonian Museums](https://www.si.edu/museums) - [Rebecca](https://github.com/rfitzhugh)'s favorite is the American History Museum
+* Old Town Alexandria - lots of awesome Mom and Pop dining spots and shopping areas

 ## To Eat/Drink

 * Founding Farmers

 ## Additional links